TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 Press and hold the add button to speak.
 For example, you can say pick up Jack at 10 PM tomorrow.
 Then a task “pick up Jack at 10 PM tomorrow” will be generated with due date (tomorrow) and reminder time (10 PM).

+**-Option 6: Add a task by 'note to self' voice command with Google Now.**

+1.Make sure that your phone is equipped with Google Now.

+2.Hit the microphone icon on the search widget to initiate a voice-based search.

+3.Start by saying “note to self”.
+For example, you can say “note to self, have lunch with Jack tomorrow at 13.”

+4.Select TickTick to save the task.